sayande717/notes/topics/Operating-Systems.md

 - It ensures that no process has to wait for a very long amount of time to execute itself.
 All processes are executed within a reasonable amount of time, and no process is left out.
 - It results in more responsiveness, compared to a Multi-programming OS.

+### Hard Real Time computing:
+- In hard real-time computing, tasks have strict deadlines that must be met.
+- Failure to meet these deadlines can result in catastrophic consequences.
+- The scheduling algorithm used in hard real-time systems must guarantee that all tasks meet their deadlines.

+### Soft Real Time computing:
+- Soft real-time computing systems have tasks with deadlines, but missing a deadline does not have severe consequences.
+- The scheduling algorithm used in soft real-time systems aims to maximize the number of tasks that meet their deadlines, but it does not guarantee that all tasks will meet their deadlines.

 ## Process States

 <img src="../assets/images/Operating-Systems/external/0.png" height="350px" />